Danny024/School_of_AI/README.md

 # School_of_AI
-Generative AI Engineer School of AI Intenship
+A 3 month Generative AI Internship with top-notch Projects.